vnktadithya/Platform-Agnostic-Voice-Based-Music-Assistant/ADDING_NEW_PLATFORMS.md

 # Extending SAM: How to Add a New Music Platform

 SAM is designed to be **Platform Agnostic**.
-Adding support for a new service (e.g., Apple Music, YouTube Music, Tidal) is a structured process involving both Backend logic and Frontend visuals.
+Adding support for a new service (e.g., Apple Music, YouTube Music, Tidal) is an easy & structured process involving both Backend logic and Frontend visuals.

 ---